 - No dust and noise reduction technology

-The ION Film 2 SD 35mm Slide and Negative Scanner is a good option for 35mm slide or film scanning.
+The Wolverine F2D Saturn is a good option for 35mm slide or film scanning.
 With a reasonable price, you can convert your old slides or film negatives to digital.
-You can view directly the scanned image with its LCD display.
+You can view directly the scanned image with its built-in LCD display.
 The scanning speed is superb that takes up to 2 seconds on average.
-There is included SD card but it only supports up to 8 GB.
+There is no SD card included but it can store up to 100 digital images.
 You need to maintain the cleanliness of the mirror because this unit has no dust and noise reduction technology.
 The output format is JPEG.

-Scanning with ION Film 2 SD 35mm Slide and Negative Scanner is very easy and produce good quality output.
+Scanning with Wolverine F2D Saturn is very easy and produce good quality output.
 This is a good option for starters who want their slides and film digitized.

 Best Scanner Options for 35mm Film Negatives